 RELATED: Best Farms for Strawberry Picking in New Jersey

 Blueberry picking is just the beginning of the fun at Alstede Farms.
-Photo courtesy of the farm
+Photo by the author

 RELATED: Great Picnic Spots in Northern New Jersey

 Phillips Farms lets visitors pick blueberries without an entrance fee!

 While apples may be the specialty here, bushels of pick-your-own berries abound as well.
 The roadside market features seasonal fresh fruits and vegetables, jams, tomato products, and hanging baskets.
 This farm has no entrance fee, but each person in your party must pick a minimum of $5 worth of blueberries.
 Note that the pick-your-own area is closed on Tuesdays, and you should call its message line in advance for up-to-date picking information.